 Standard Apple Varieties

-Traditional apple varieties (Table 4.2) also can be grown in the home orchard.
-The varieties listed in the table were selected for their popularity and availability.
+The varieties listed in the table (Table 4.2) were selected for their popularity and availability.
 Some of the newer varieties such as Gala, Fuji, or Jonagold are especially valued because of their fruit quality.
 When choosing these varieties, the orchardist should be aware that a more intensive pesticide program must be followed to obtain marketable fruit.

 Some apple varieties such as Red Delicious and Golden Delicious also are available in various strains.
 A strain is a mutation of a certain variety that has been selected and propagated for an improved characteristic.
 A strain might differ in fruit characteristics, growth characteristics, or both.
 Some varieties have many strains; for example, approximately 250 different strains of Red Delicious have been described and cultivated.